mercator-ocean/copernicus-marine-toolbox/README.md

 Note, that this concerns only the catalog parsing step so the describe command and the start of the get and subset command.
 It does not apply when downloading files or listing files from the get command or when requesting the data chunks for the subset command.

+For the `get` command, you can use the `COPERNICUSMARINE_GET_CONCURRENT_DOWNLOADS` to set the number of threads open to download in parallel.
+There are no default value.
+By default the toolbox uses the python `multiprocessing.pool.ThreadPool`.
+You can set the environment variable to 0 if you don't want to use the `multiprocessing` library at all, the download will be used only through `boto3`.

 ## Command Line Interface (CLI)

 ### The `--help` option

 To discover commands and their available options, consider appending `--help` on any command line.

 Example:

 ```bash
 copernicusmarine --help
 ```

 Returns:

 ```bash
 Usage: copernicusmarine [OPTIONS] COMMAND [ARGS]...